davdar/maam/writeup/paper.markdown

 are two effects we wish to model in the interpreter: state and nondeterminism.
 The state effect will mediate how the interpreter interacts with state cells in the state space: `Env`, `Store`, `KAddr` and `KStore`.
 The nondeterminism effect will mediate branching in the execution of the interpreter.
-Our result is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.
+One of our results is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.

+We use monadic state and nondeterminism effects to abstract over arbitrary _relational small-step state-machine semantics_.
+State effects correspond to the components of the state-machine and nondeterminism effects correspond to potential nondeterminism in the relation's definition.

 We briefly review monad, state and nondeterminism operators and their laws.
+For more details about monad transformers and monad laws we refer the reader to
+\cite{dvanhorn:Liang1995Monad}.

 \paragraph{Monadic Sequencing}
 A type operator `M` is a monad if it supports `bind`, a sequencing operator,